truemrwalker/wblwrld3/app/data/WebbleDevPack/README.md

 	* targetId (Integer) Instance Id of the Webble whose event are being listened to.
 	    * `undefined` is self
 		* `null` is all
-	* targetData (String) Only used with slotChanged event and then is the name of the slot being listened to (if only one is enough)
+	* targetData (String or Array of Strings) Only used with slotChanged event and then is the name (or names) of the slot(s) being listened to.
 * **Returns:**
     * (Function) A function that can be called (without any parameters) to stop and kill the event listener.